-Depending upon the type of glaucoma, there are several ways to treat this series of diseases; unfortunately, there is no cure for glaucoma.
+Depending upon the type of glaucoma, there are several ways to treat this series of disease; unfortunately there is no cure for glaucoma.
 One of the most common forms of open angle glaucoma treatment is the use of medications, most specifically, topical eye drops.
-Other treatments include pills, laser surgery, or other forms of surgery.
+Other treatments include pills, laser surgery or other forms of surgery.

 For patients who have been diagnosed with narrow angle glaucoma, a simple laser surgery may be recommended: a laser peripheral iridotomy.
 During this in-office (out-patient) procedure, a small hole is created in the iris.
 This microscopic hole allows for another route for the aqueous fluid to enter the anterior chamber, and allows the iris to fall away from the drainage angle.